Luolingwei/NYU-Big-Data-Science/HW2/ReadMe.txt

 How to run my program:

 	To run my program, simply execute java -jar HW2.jar in your terminal.

 	Enter required parameters in terminal directly.
+Using Kmeans+Cosine may produce a great clustering result.
+And there may be some warnings such as "Failed to load class...".
+That doesn't matter, the program will execute correctly.

 	When it finishes, 2 .png files "Clustered Tf-Idf.png" and "Tf-Idf Distribution.png" will appear in your current path.
-Other related results will appear in your terminal.
+Other related clustering results will appear in your terminal.